openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    -  Infinity is multiplied by zero.

--  If the result is not NaN, the sign of the result is:
+-  If the result is not NaN, then the sign of the result is as follows:

    -  Positive if both operands have the same sign; and
    -  Negative if the operands have different signs.